S5SS/dual-command/changelogs/build9/misc_changes.md

 ## New Tactical Overlay Setting
 > *There are even more verbose settings for the tactical overlay that are not normally accessible.*
 * **Added 4th tactical overlay setting which shows the maximum amount of information**
-* **Added setting under the gameplay tab to set the default tactical overlay setting on startup**
+* **Added setting under the UI tab to set the default tactical overlay setting on startup**